Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Introduction

-The remainder of the paper is organised as follows. \Cref{sec:preliminaries} reviews the necessary background on VI and WGF. \Cref{eq:BW-IW-ELBO} derives the Wasserstein and Bures-Wasserstein gradients of the IW-ELBO, formulating the objective as a functional over probability distributions.
-This section then investigates the theoretical properties of the Wasserstein gradient of the IW-ELBO.
-Subsequently, a practical Gaussian VI algorithm with the IW-ELBO is introduced, leveraging the WGF formulation. \Cref{sec:Numerical applications} presents empirical experiments validating the performance of our framework.
+The remainder of the paper is organized as follows. \Cref{sec:preliminaries} reviews the necessary background on VI and WGF. \Cref{eq:BW-IW-ELBO} derives the Wasserstein and Bures-Wasserstein gradients of the IW-ELBO, formulating the objective as a functional over probability distributions.
+We then investigate the theoretical properties of these gradients, before deriving the practical Gaussian VI algorithm, leveraging the WGF of IW-ELBO with BW geometry. \Cref{sec:Numerical applications} presents empirical experiments validating the performance of our framework.
 Finally, \Cref{sec:VR-IWAE} extends our analysis to the VR-IWAE bound, followed by concluding remarks in \Cref{sec:conclusion}.
+Proofs and technical details are included in the Appendix.